revbayes/revbayes.github.io/tutorials/model_testing_pps/pps_inference.md

 {% endfigure %}

-Since these values are calculated by iterating over the entire series of posterior predictive analyses they are a bit unweildy to run line by line.
+Since these values are calculated by iterating over the entire series of posterior predictive analyses they are a bit unwieldy to run line by line.
 However, we will talk about some of the individual functions and how they work so if you wish you can develop your own test statistics at a later time.
 Here are some examples of these functions from the **PosteriorPredictive_TreeSummary.Rev** script: